-- Sent off for samples of the colours and door types you want to use
+- Send off for samples of the colours and door types you want to use

-- Chosen your favourite colour or colours, the doors you want, the handles and any other additions you will need.
+- Choose your favourite colour or colours, the doors you want, the handles and any other additions you will need.

-- Measured your old doors and ordered the new ones in the right size.
+- Measure your old doors and ordered the new ones in the right size.

-- Checked the order when it arrives to make sure you have everything you need
+- Check the order when it arrives to make sure you have everything you need

-- Bought extras like new wall and trim paint or new accessories you would like to add to your new beautiful kitchen.
+- Buy extras like new wall and trim paint or new accessories you would like to add to your new beautiful kitchen.

 The steps to a new kitchen

-Now you are ready to get started.
+Now you're ready to get start.
 Follow our step by step kitchen fitting weekend plan and you will be enjoying your brand new kitchen before you know it.

 - Remove anything from the kitchen which might get in the way.
 There is no need to empty your cupboards, but you may want to remove things from the worktops to give you a little extra space.
 If you are planning a complete clean or want to paint the insides of your cupboards – now is the time to do this.

 - Remove the old doors – keeping the hinges if you have chosen to.
-Remember to recycle the doors if you can, or maybe sell them so they can be reused by someone else.
+Sell or recycle your old doors so they can be reused by someone else.

 - If you are planning on repainting your kitchen, re-grouting or replacing the flooring – now is the time to complete this step – before the new doors come in.